-You can also visit our website at www.bladderandbowel.org to find out where your nearest NHS continence clinic is by searching our Help and Info subsection -Find a Healthcare Professional.
+You can also call us on 01926 357220 to find out where your nearest NHS continence clinic is.

 Products Available

 There are products available that can help you manage symptoms but it is recommended that you always seek advice from a health professional before you try any product as there may be other more appropriate options available to you.